 If your business deals with lots of cash every month—namely, more than $5,000 worth—then you’ll likely want to look into your other business checking options that will allow more free cash deposits.

-With this Chase Business Complete Checking account option, both international and domestic wires are possible, but they’ll always come with a standard wiring fee.
+With this Chase Business Complete Banking account option, both international and domestic wires are possible, but they’ll always come with a standard wiring fee.

-If Chase Business Complete Checking doesn’t sound quite like the perfect fit, don’t worry because you’ve still got some pretty stellar business checking options to sift through.
+If Chase Business Complete Banking doesn’t sound quite like the perfect fit, don’t worry because you’ve still got some pretty stellar business checking options to sift through.

 There are other options within Chase that offer a greater capacity from your business checking account, or other providers that can offer whatever you might need for your business.

-Let’s take a look at three other top business checking alternatives to Chase Business Complete Checking.
+Let’s take a look at three other top business checking alternatives to Chase Business Complete Banking.